Foxe2483/SDL2-window-and-math/README.md

 Learning SDL2 as a creator of desktop window aplication.
 At this time 3 variaty: source code, linux and windows versions.
-SDL2.lib included, dont figer out how put it in yet.

 what you shold see:
 - white backgroud
 - black cross right in the midle
 - red heart(not fill, only border)
-- green moving wave(the sin)
+- green moving wave(the sine)

 if some thing is not right, please, report to me.
 Somehow...
-(Edit: I LIED!
-I DONT KNOW HOW TO DO THIS FOR WINDOWS!!!)